LevelGroundPool.Com - Swimming Pool Solar Heaters and Blankets

 waves

 Menu Home Page How Much Sand?
-How To Level The Ground Setting Up The Pool Pool Chemical Information Pool Cleaning Information More Pool Info About This Site
+How To Level The Ground Setting Up The Pool Chemicals & Salt System Pool Cleaning Information Draining Your Pool Pool Storage More Pool Info About This Site

 Pool Solar Heaters, Covers, and Blankets

 In our northern climate, summers can be fairly cool at times.
 And wouldn't you know it?
 The first year we have a pool we have a summer that is nearly the coldest on record!
 But even so, our 15 ft above ground Intex metal frame pool is "swimmable" at temperatures of about 75 or higher.
 To help things along on days with cooler temperatures, we bought a clear solar pool blanket desiged to capture additional heat from the sun.
 I chose the clear cover as it will allow more sunlight in, and was recommended to me over a blue color.
 After searching around a bit, I found clear pool covers (like the one I bought) to run about $60-$90 ( shipping included).
-We got ours at poolcenter.com for about $59 (shipping included) and it included a 5 year guarantee.
+We got an 8-mil cover at poolcenter.com but the newest one is now 16 mil and offers an 8-year warranty - the thicker the cover, the easier to handle and roll up.
 A photo of the cover we bought is shown below.
 These pool covers look almost like shipping bubble wrap, but they are more heavy duty (See http://www.ehow.com/how-does_4699727_bubble-wrap-heat-pool.html ).
-Also, it would cost a lot more than $59 to make a homemade solar pool heater - I checked!
+Also, it would cost a lot to make a homemade solar pool heater - I checked!

 pool solar cover